-This extension brings the power of Meld's intuitive frontend diff viewer and advanced auto-merge heuristics directly into Visual Studio Code.
+This extension brings the power of Meld's intuitive frontend diff viewer and advanced auto-merge heuristics natively into Visual Studio Code.
+This implicitly includes remote developer support.
 If you're looking for a dedicated 3-way merge tool and superior Git merge conflict resolution, this Visual Studio Code Git extension provides an unmatched developer experience.
 Table of Contents

 Even the improved built-in 3-way view can still feel less intuitive than dedicated desktop tools like Meld: